 The LSM will not power rigs like the Yaesu FT-891, FT-991A, Icom IC-7300 or similar rigs.
-This is true even when dialing down the TX power to a compatible output level.
+This is true even when dialling down the TX power to a compatible output level.
 The startup current for these radios is higher than the maximum output current of the Lightsaver Max.
-Reducing the output power is not enough to make these rigs “low power” or QRP, since they operate with higher current overhead, than rigs specifically designed for low power operation.
+Reducing the output power is not enough to make these rigs “low power” or QRP, since they operate with higher current overhead than rigs specifically designed for low power operation.
 For QRO portable power options, check out my DIY battery pack series or portable power and solar generators.

-For those of you who haven’t seen the portable power for qrp video yet, I did a video showcasing the Lightsaver Max, as a power supply for my portable amateur radios.
+For those of you who haven’t seen the portable power for QRP video yet, I did a video showcasing the Lightsaver Max, as a power supply for my portable amateur radios.

 For the QRP field radio operator, the PF Lightsaver Max can be an all in one portable power solution.
 It can also be our solution for a fixed station power supply when using low power radios.
-With my own station, the LSM easily powers the Icom IC-705 and Microsoft Surface Go 2, by splitting its output into two DC lines.
+With my station, the LSM easily powers the Icom IC-705 and Microsoft Surface Go 2, by splitting its output into two DC lines.
 One for the 705, the other for the Surface.
 The USB-C charging port on the Lightsaver max can be used to simultaneously charge the Lightsaver Max, while powering your QRP rig and tablet.
-It can also be connected directly to a 30 watt solar panel.
+It can also be connected directly to a 30-watt solar panel.
 It’s up to you!